Skip to main content

 Thank you to those who joined us on the walkabouts, your involvement and feedback is appreciated.

-No residents attended however the Neighbourhoods Officers were joined by a colleague from the Involvement and Communications Team and during the walkabout:
+No residents attended however the Neighbourhoods Officers were joined by 2 colleagues from the Involvement and Communications Team and during the walkabout and the following was noted

 • The communal green spaces were identified as being in good condition with no concerns raised.